microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 For InfoBars that automatically enter and exit the view via an app status condition, we recommend you include logic in your application to prevent content from appearing or disappearing rapidly or multiple times in a row.
 However, in general, this control should be used for long-lived status messages.

+### Updating the InfoBar
+Once the control is open, any changes made to the various properties like updating the message or Severity will not raise a notification event.
+If you would like to inform users that use screen readers of the InfoBar's updated content we recommend you close and re-open the control to trigger the event.

 ### Inline messages offsetting content
 For InfoBars that are inline with other UI content, keep in mind how the rest of the page will responsively react to the addition of the element.